-BASED ON OUR EXAMINATION, we are of the opinion as of the date hereof and under existing law, as follows:
+BASED ON OUR EXAMINATION, we are of the opinion that:

-- 1. The Bonds have been duly authorized, issued and delivered in accordance with State law, the State constitution and with the provisions of the Ordinance; - 2.
-The Bonds constitute valid and legally binding obligations of the City enforceable in accordance with their terms, except as their enforceability may be limited by bankruptcy, insolvency, reorganization, moratorium, or other similar laws affecting creditors' rights generally and as may be affected by matters involving the exercise of judicial discretion in accordance with the general principles of equity. - 3.
-The Bonds are secured by and payable from the levy of a direct and continuing annual ad valorem tax upon all taxable property within the City, within limits prescribed by law, sufficient for said purposes, as provided in the Ordinance.
+1. The Bonds are valid and legally binding obligations of the City enforceable in accordance with their terms, except as their enforceability may be limited by bankruptcy, insolvency, or other laws affecting creditors' rights generally and as may be affected by matters involving the exercise of equitable or judicial discretion.
+And

+2. The Bonds are secured by and payable from the levy of a direct and continuing annual ad valorem tax upon all taxable property within the City, within limits prescribed by law, sufficient for said purposes, as provided in the Ordinance.